kri-nem/BlurApi/README.md

 # BlurApi
 An ASP.NET Core Web API for blurring images and encoding them to JPEG or PNG.
-Decoding, blurring and encoding of the image is implemented in C++ using OpenCV library.
+Decoding, blurring, and encoding of the image is implemented in C++ using OpenCV library.

 I created this project as part of a job application.
 Although it is my first